82nd Airborne Division: Persian Gulf War

 Seven months later the paratroopers of the 82nd Airborne Division were again called to war.
 Four days after the Iraqi invasion of Kuwait on 2 August 1990, the 4th Battalion (Airborne), 325th Infantry was the Division Ready Force 1 (DRF-1) and the initial ground force invaded Iraq on the orders of President George Bush Sr. after his "Line in the sand" speech to Saddam Hussein part of the largest deployment of American troops since Vietnam as part of "Operation Desert Shield."

 The 4–325th INF immediately deployed to Riyadh and Thummim, Saudi Arabia.
 Their role was to guard the royal family as part of the agreement with King Fahd to station troops in and around the kingdom.
 The DRF 2 and 3 (1–325 and 2-325 INF, respectively) began drawing the "line in the sand" near al Jubail by building defenses for possible retrograde operations.
 Soon after, the rest of the division followed.
 There, intensive intelligence operations began in anticipation of desert fighting against the heavily armored Iraqi Army.

 On 16 January 1991, Operation Desert Storm began when American war planes attacked Iraqi targets.
-As the air war began, 2nd Brigade of the 82nd initially deployed near an airfield in the vicinity of the ARAMCO oil facilities outside Abqaiq, Saudi Arabia.
+As the air war began, 2nd Brigade of the 82nd initially deployed near an airfield in the vicinity of the Saudi Aramco oil facilities outside Abqaiq, Saudi Arabia.
 While 1st Brigade and 3d Brigade consolidated at the Division HQ (CHAMPION Main) near Dhahran in Coinciding with the start of the air war, three National Guard Light-Medium Truck companies, the 253d (NJARNG), 1122d (AKARNG), and the 1058th (MAARNG) joined 2d Brigade of the 82nd.

-In the coming weeks using primarily the 5-Ton cargo trucks of these NG truck companies, the 1st Brigade moved north to "tap line road" in the vicinity of Rafha, Saudi Arabia.
+In the coming weeks, primarily using the 5-Ton cargo trucks of these NG truck companies, the 1st Brigade moved north to "tap line road" in the vicinity of Rafha, Saudi Arabia.
 Eventually, these National Guard truck units effectively "motorized" the 325th Infantry, providing the troop ground transportation required for them to keep pace with the French Division Daguet during the invasion.
 Extensive ground operations began almost six weeks later.

 The 2–325th INF was the division's spearhead for the ground war who took positions over the Iraqi border 24 hours in advance of U.S.-led forces at 8:00 am, 22 February 1991, on Objectives Tin Man and Rochambeau.
 On 23 February, 82nd Airborne Division paratroopers protected the XVIII Airborne Corps flank as fast-moving armor and mechanized units moved deep inside south-western Iraq.
 After the second day, the 1st Brigade moved forward to extend the Corps flank along with 3d Brigade.
 The 82nd drove deep into Iraq and captured thousands of Iraqi soldiers and tons of equipment, weapons, and ammunition.
 During that time, the 82nd's band and MP company processed 2,721 prisoners.
 After the liberation of Kuwait and the surrender of the Iraqi Army, the 82nd redeployed to Fort Bragg.